-The normal expectations for P1Q are given as requiring, documented verification that facilities, systems and equipment, as connected together, can perform effectively and reproducibly, based on the approved process method and product specification.
-Onto that now should be grafted The verification that the all the requirements specified in the User Requirements Specification (URS) have been fully complied with.
+The normal expectations for P1Q are given as requiring, documented verification that facilities, systems and equipment, as connected together, can perform effectively, repetitively and in accordance with approved process method and product specifications.
+Onto that should be grafted The verification that the all the requirements specified in the User Requirements Specification (URS) have been fully complied with.

-The P1Q represents the final qualification of your equipment or system.
+The Performance Validation1Q represents the final qualification of your equipment or system.
 This incorporates a range of testing to simulate your production process options and provide assurance that your systems and your operating documentation, are capable of subsequent process validation activities.
 It is used to establish and or confirm;

 Selection of critical parameters, with predefined specifications.